 Change in Ownership Resulting in a Change of Control.
 Many states and accrediting agencies require institutions of higher education to report or obtain approval of certain changes in ownership or other aspects of institutional status, but the types of and triggers for such reporting or approval vary among states and accrediting agencies.
 In addition, our accrediting agencies, The Higher Learning Commission and the Distance Education and Training Council, require institutions that they accredit to inform them in advance of any substantive change, including a change that significantly alters the ownership or control of the institution.
 Examples of substantive changes requiring advance notice to The Higher Learning Commission and to the Distance Education and Training Council include changes in the legal status, ownership, or form of control of the institution, such as the sale of a proprietary institution.
+The Higher Learning Commission must approve a substantive change in advance in order to include the change in the institution's accreditation status.
 The Higher Learning Commission also requires an on-site evaluation within six months to confirm the appropriateness of the approval.
-The Distance Education and Training Council requires advance notification and on-site evaluation within six months for the purpose of reaffirming the institution's accreditation.
+The Distance Education and Training Council requires advance notification and an on-site evaluation within six months for the purpose of reaffirming the institution's accreditation.

 In June 2009, The Higher Learning Commission adopted new policies related to institutional control, structure and organization.
 Part of The Higher Learning Commission's stated rationale for these changes was to better define the range of its oversight of transactions related to change of ownership at institutions.
 The new policies extend The Higher Learning Commission's oversight to transactions that change, or have the potential to change, the control of an institution or its fundamental structure and organization.
 Under the new policies, The Higher Learning Commission also now extends its oversight to defined changes that occur in a parent or controlling entity, and not necessarily in the institution itself.
 Actions by, or relating to, an accredited institution, including a significant acquisition of another institution, significant changes in board composition or organizational documents, and accumulations by one stockholder of greater than 25% of the capital stock, could open up an accredited institution to additional reviews by The Higher Learning Commission and possible change from an accredited status to candidate status, which enhances the risks of these types of actions.
-In particular, the change from accredited status to candidates because of the enhanced scrutiny of change in control transactions, the explicit ability to move an institution from accredited status to candidate status, and because The Higher Learning Commission will now also be looking more closely at entities that own accredited institutions.
+In particular, the change from accredited status to candidate status could adversely impact an institution's ability to participate in Title IV programs.
+For-profit institutions may also be less attractive acquisition candidates because of the enhanced scrutiny of change in control transactions, the explicit ability to move an institution from accredited status to candidate status, and because The Higher Learning Commission will now also be looking more closely at entities that own accredited institutions.